 - Mostafa Dehghani, S. Rothe, E. Alfonseca and P. Fleury.
-"Learning to Attend, Copy, and Generate for Session Based Query Suggestion'', To appear in Proceedings of International Conference on Information and Knowledge Management (CIKM'17) [arXiv].
+“Learning to Attend, Copy, and Generate for Session-Based Query Suggestion”, In Proceedings of International Conference on Information and Knowledge Management (CIKM’17) [arXiv].

 - Alessandro Sordoni, Yoshua Bengio, Hossein Vahabi, Christina Lioma, Jakob Grue Simonsen, and Jian-Yun Nie.
 2015.
 A hierarchical recurrent encoder-decoder for generative context-aware query suggestion.
 In Proceedings of the 24th ACM International on Conference on Information and Knowledge Management.
 553–562.